bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/SWMToC.md

 - [vec_add](./vec_add.md) : Adds two vectors together.
 - [vec_cross_prod3](./vec_cross_prod3.md) : Calculates the cross product of two vectors of length 3.
 - [vec_dot_prod](./vec_dot_prod.md) : Calculates the dot product of two vectors of the same size.

+### Direct Methods
+- [lss_diag](./lss_diag.md) : Computes the solution of a square, linear system of equations where the coefficient matrix is a diagonal matrix.